ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_mentor/feedback-repo.md

 # Copy/Paste the Feedback outline into each of the repos

+Search for the "FEEDBACK-OUTLINE" repo on the SPIS github site.
 This repo has two .md files in it that you can use as outlines.

 * Use the individual.md file as the outline for the README.md file for individual repos.
 * Use the pair.md file as the outline for the README.md file for pair repos.

-You can just use the github web page to copy/paste the content as needed.
+You can just use the github web page to copy/paste the content as needed (in editing mode).

 *NOTE*: As you paste this information in, customize the top part with the correct names of the students, *and their github ids*.
 Having the github ids visible in the README.md will make the next step much easier.